 What is Card Counting?

-Many people have a misconception about what card counting is as it’s believed that it requires remembering every card played and the order in which they were played.
-In reality, you don’t have to remember specific cards that have been dealt but instead have an idea of the value of the blackjack cards that remain in the shoe.
+Many people have a misconception about what card counting is, and wrongly think that it requires remembering every card played and the order in which they were played.
+In reality, you don’t have to remember specific cards that have been dealt, but instead have an idea of the value of the blackjack cards that remain in the shoe.

 To answer the question “What does counting cards mean?”, we should look at where the concept began.
 In the 1960s, Edward O. Thorp developed the theory of how to count cards in blackjack.
 In his book Beat the Dealer, O. Thorp used a mathematical approach to the game and was able to prove that by keeping track of the high and low cards dealt, players could adjust their betting and playing strategy to give them an edge over the house.